 Presented free of charge to public elementary students in grades four through six, Meet the Music reaches approximately 3,200 children from more than 40 schools across greater Los Angeles County.
 The program fosters listening skills, encourages individual and group involvement in music making, and provides personal contact with musicians and composers.
-Age-appropriate Orchestra concerts in Zipper Hall at The Colburn School are supplemented by standards-based curriculum materials and classroom visits from knowledgeable volunteer docents.
+Age-appropriate Orchestra concerts in Zipper Hall at The Colburn School or at the Alex Theatre in Glendale are supplemented by standards-based curriculum materials and classroom visits from knowledgeable volunteer docents.

 Our friends at Huntington Park Elementary School share their inspiring story with KPCC.
 After being ” bitten by the orchestra bug” from one of our Meet the Music performances, the students wanted to create their very own orchestra.
 Click here to learn more about their inspiring journey!

 give today and help bring the classical music you love to the children of Los Angeles.